JosephLai241/nomad/README.md

 `nomad` respects rules specified in `.ignore`-type files by default, which includes `.gitignore`s.

-Git status markers appear next to any item within any Git repository that is present in the tree.
-In other words, any nested Git repositories will recieve this treatment.
+Git status markers appear next to any changed item within a Git repository that is present in the tree.
+In other words, any nested Git repositories will receive this treatment.

 ### Color Code/Status Marker Key

 Here are some keys detailing the colors/Git markers that may appear in the tree.

-Changes in the working directory are marked/colorized as such:
+Changes in the **working directory** are marked/colorized as such:

 | Marker | Description | Color  |
 |--------|-------------|--------|